IsaacLam609/Deep-Learning-for-Computer-Vision/README.md

 # Deep Learning for Computer Vision
 MATLAB live scripts for object classification and detection using Computer Vision and Deep Learning techniques.

+*Note that the accuracy is limited by the hardware used in the training.
 ## Object Classification: American Sign Language (ASL)
 Description: an object classifier for American Sign Language consisting of 24 alphabets.